Spend Jeff Bezos's Fortune Game

 Ever wondered what it’s like to spend Jeff Bezos's money?

-This game throws you into a wild virtual marketplace where the choices are as varied as they get - and in most cases, based on real-life purchases of the wealthy.
+This game throws you into a virtual marketplace where the choices are as opulent as they get - and in most cases, based on real-life purchases of the rich.

-From designer clothes to basic essentials, you can go all out or take a stand on pressing issues like undefined.
+From high-end fashion to common goods, you can go all out or take a stand on pressing issues like poverty.

 Jeff Bezos's Fortune